-I’ve already written about the Chase Ink Bold® card (review) and the Chase Ink Plus business cards (review) previously – they both have great 50,000 point bonuses worth $625 towards any travel, good Ultimate Rewards structure and redemption options, and the first year annual fee is waived.
+I’ve already written about the Ink Plus® Business Card (review) previously – which has a great 60,000 point bonus worth $725 towards any travel, good Ultimate Rewards structure and redemption options, and the first year annual fee is waived.
 If you have a Chase Sapphire Preferred that’s nearing the end of the first year and you don’t want to renew, you can just open up an Ink card and transfer your Ultimate Rewards points balance over instantly for free.
 You can even transfer points between spousal (or anyone’s) accounts for free, so it’s easy to keep the balance alive.

 An added Ink card benefit on top of all that, buried in the benefits details, is a mention of “complimentary airport lounge access”:

 Complimentary airport lounge access to over 350 VIP lounges worldwide.
 Lounge amenities include internet access, complimentary snacks and beverages, phone, fax, conference rooms and more. ($150 comparable value)*

 How exactly do I get this free lounge access?
 Once you get your Chase Ink Bold or Ink Plus card, you must go to loungeclub.com/inkcard and enter an invitation code which should be mailed to you with your card details.
 Otherwise, simply call the number on the back of your card and they’ll tell you.
 (It’s not very creative.)
 You’ll sign up with your personal info and card number.

 Next, Lounge Club will send you a package with your personalized membership card, welcome letter, and informational brochure.
 You’ll need to present the physical card at the airport lounges to gain access, but you can find a directory of all the available lounges at either LoungeClub.com or via their iPhone/Android smartphone app.